WHO advises against Gilead's remdesivir for all hospitalised COVID-19 patients | Health

 Gilead's remdesivir is not recommended for patients hospitalised with COVID-19, regardless of how ill they are, as there is no evidence the drug improves survival or reduces the need for ventilation, a World Health Organization panel said on Friday.

 The medication was one of the drugs used to treat U.S. President Donald Trump's coronavirus infection, and had been shown in previous studies to have cut time to recovery.
 It is authorised or approved for use as a COVID-19 treatment in more than 50 countries.
-Gilead has questioned the Solidarity Trial's results.
+Gilead has questioned the Solidarity Trial's results and said in a statement on Friday it was "disappointed" at the new WHO guideline.

-"Veklury is recognised as a standard of care for the treatment of hospitalised patients with COVID-19 in guidelines from numerous credible national organisations," Gilead said in a statement.
-"We are disappointed the WHO guidelines appear to ignore this evidence at a time when cases are dramatically increasing around the world and doctors are relying on Veklury as the first and only approved antiviral treatment for patients with COVID-19."
+"Veklury is recognised as a standard of care for the treatment of hospitalised patients with COVID-19 in guidelines from numerous credible national organisations," it said.
+"The WHO guidelines appear to ignore this evidence at a time when cases are dramatically increasing around the world and doctors are relying on Veklury as the first and only approved antiviral treatment for patients with COVID-19."

+The WHO advice raises questions about whether the European Union will need the 500,000 courses of the antiviral, worth 1 billion euros ($1.2 billion), it ordered last month.
+Italy's drugs regulator, AIFA, said it had been "stressing for weeks the modest effectiveness of remdesivir".

+"In practice we have been saying for some time that it is not use for much," the regulator said.
+NO MEANINGFUL EFFECT

 The WHO's Guideline Development Group (GDG) panel said its recommendation was based on an evidence review that included data from four international randomised trials involving more than 7,000 patients hospitalised with COVID-19.
 After reviewing the evidence, the panel said it concluded that remdesivir, which has to be given intravenously and is therefore costly and complex to administer, has no meaningful effect on death rates or other important outcomes for patients.

-"Especially given the costs and resource implications associated ... the panel felt the responsibility should be on demonstrating evidence of efficacy, which is not established by the currently available data," it added.
-The latest WHO advice comes after one of the world's top bodies representing intensive care doctors said the antiviral should not be used for COVID-19 patients in critical care wards.

-Peter Horby, a professor of emerging infectious diseases at the University of Oxford, said the advice should prompt "a rethink about the place of remdesivir in COVID-19".
+Peter Horby, a professor of emerging infectious diseases at Britain's Oxford University, said the WHO's new advice should prompt "a rethink about the place of remdesivir in COVID-19".
 "Remdesivir is an expensive drug that must be given intravenously for five to 10 days, so this recommendation will save money and other healthcare resources," he said.

+At the end of October, Gilead cut its 2020 revenue forecast, citing lower-than-expected demand and difficulty in predicting sales of remdesivir.
+The fresh advice also comes after one of the world's top bodies representing intensive care doctors said remdesivir should not be used for COVID-19 patients in critical care.

-The WHO's recommendation, which is not binding, is part of its so-called "living guidelines" project, designed to offer ongoing guidance for doctors to help them make clinical decisions about patients in fast-moving situations such as the COVID-19 pandemic.
-The panel added that it supported continued enrolment into clinical trials evaluating remdesivir in patients with COVID-19, which it said should "provide higher certainty of evidence for specific groups of patients".
+The recommendation, which is not binding, is part of its so-called "living guidelines" project, designed to offer ongoing guidance for doctors.
+The panel added that it supported continued enrolment into clinical trials evaluating remdesivir in patients with COVID-19, which it said should "provide higher certainty of evidence for specific groups of patients". ($1 = 0.8424 euros)

-The recommendation may raise further questions about whether the European Union will need the 500,000 courses of the antiviral worth 1 billion euros it ordered last month.

 - READ MORE ON: